KellenWatt/python-lessons/10-Project-2/instructions.md

 You'll be modifying the `manager.py` file.
 Don't mess with any of the other files, since they're how they your code will be graded.

 For any functions that modify the inventory, you will modify `inventory` directly.
+This uses the technique from the optional section in Lesson 9, but if you haven't read that or don't understand it, just do what you think you should and you'll probably be right.
 Don't worry about returning a new dictionary each time.
 Refer to the examples for more details about how each function more specifically behaves.
 In addition to the required functions, you're free to write any functions that you think will help you finish the project.
 Only the required functions listed above will be tested.